 Surfaces that Hero Cannot Be Applied To:

 Never apply Hero to unpainted plastic, vinyl, or poly-carbonate plastic (headlights, taillights, etc.).
-Unpainted plastics are typically black in color and are found on many base model vehicles and trucks.
-Black mirrors typically found on pickup trucks, and plastic unpainted plastic door handles are typically found on base model cars and black unpainted plastic such as the covering overlay on many rear bumper areas.
+Unpainted plastics are typically black and found on many base model vehicles and trucks.
+Black mirrors commonly found on pickup trucks, plastic unpainted plastic door handles generally are found on base model cars, and black unpainted plastic covers overlay many rear bumper areas.
 If you want to coat these areas, please use our ceramic trim coat to help protect these areas.
-Again, Hero should be used on clear-coated surfaces, gel coat, wheels, glass, and various metals.
+Again, use Hero on clear-coated surfaces, gel coat, wheels, glass, and various metals.

 Hero can last up to 10 years and possibly even longer on clear-coated surfaces and gel coated surfaces.
 On other surfaces such as glass, wheels, and metals, longevity can vary between several months to several years, depending on user maintenance and vehicle exposure.

 Hero does not need any maintenance.
-If hydrophobic properties are lost, it is first advised to check the vehicle surface.
-While Hero protects the surface extremely well, certain pollutants can become attached to the surface.
-These pollutants will not penetrate through Hero, but a layer can be created on top of Hero.
-A clay bar can be used along with a strip wash to remove any of these contaminants.
-If you always want to have the ultimate hydrophobic properties being displayed, use Trench Coat when needed.
+If hydrophobic properties are lost, we advise you to check the vehicle surface.
+While Hero protects the surface exceptionally well, certain pollutants can become attached to the surface.
+These pollutants will not penetrate through Hero but can create a layer on top of the vehicle's body.
+Use a clay bar along with a strip wash to remove any of these contaminants.
+If you want to have the ultimate hydrophobic properties displayed, use Trench Coat when needed.
 Again, using any toppers is not necessary.